 6 1----2 .

-- display the N-th point with the false color f(d(N)) where:
+- Then one displays the N-th point with the false color f(d(N)) where:

 d(N) = number of divisors of N, thus